 We do not charge authors to publish with us, no article processing charge.
 Besides, we have an open access option that enables authors to pay for their work to be available online for free to download.
+When a manuscript is submitted, it assumes that all authors have agreed with the content, that all have given explicit consent to submit, and that they have obtained consent from the responsible authorities at the institute or organization where the work was carried out before the manuscript is submitted.

 Research articles, case studies, technical reports, and expanded conference papers are invited for submission.